Gift Icon

 Not only is it possible to fall asleep while driving, but it is also much easier to do so when you're already exhausted.
 You might find yourself nodding off, even though you don't feel sleepy.

-If you notice signs that you're beginning to become fatigued, pull over immediately.
+If you notice signs that you're beginning to become exhausted, pull over immediately.
 Otherwise, you risk crashing into something or someone.

-Fatigued driving can lead to serious consequences, such as having an accident, getting pulled over by law enforcement, or causing injury to another person.
+Fatigued driving can lead to serious consequences, such as an accident, being pulled over by law enforcement, or injuring another person.

 These events can occur regardless of whether or not you are impaired.
 The ultimate line is that no amount of indifference justifies endangering human lives.